francis-murimi/Nation-Scrapper/README.md

 # Nation Scrapper
- A web scrapper for scrapping news articles on nation website
+ A web scrapper for scrapping news articles on nation.africa website